cuducos/django-public-admin/README.md

 1. `DummyUser` is just a an implementation detail, since Django requires an user to process the requests.

 ## Install

-> As this package is not finished nor published, this command does not work just yet.
-However, [Poetry](https://python-poetry.org/) should install it in the local _virtualenv_ one can access with `poetry shell`.

 ```console
 $ pip install django-public-admin